scruffycatherder/tst-exercise-scala/README.md

   ## Notes:

   Given that this is my first introduction to Scala, this is is very much a brute force implementation.
-The current implementation of problem 2 runs in exponential time, and not been optimized at all.
+The current implementation of problem 2 runs in exponential time, and has not been optimized at all.

   ## Assumptions:
   - The data structures provided in the problem description were to be used without modification.
-Given a choice, I would likely have made changes that might clean the code up a bit, or possibly improve performance.
+Given a choice, I would likely have made changes to clean the code up a bit and improve performance.
     For example, I could have stored the reference to the full Promotion objects within PromotionCombo, so we would not have to pass allPromotions around from function to function.
 Or, I may have used Set instead of Seq throughout, since ordering seems unimportant.
     Alternatively, I could have stored the list of all known Promotions in a Singleton, but I felt like the provided interface lent itself more towards a stateless implementation.